Warggr/bio-inspired-navigation/README.md

 export BULLET_SHMEM_SERVER=True
 ```

-You can reuse the same server for multiple script runs - each script should clean up the simulation environment after it has run.
+You can reuse the same server for multiple script runs - each script cleans up the simulation environment after it has run.

 ## Code
 This code implements the methodology as well as performs the experiments described in the thesis.